josmar-crwdstffng/angular/aio/content/guide/route-animations.md

 Illustrate a router transition animation by navigating between two routes, *Home* and *About* associated with the `HomeComponent` and `AboutComponent` views respectively.
-Both of these component views are children of the top-most view, hosted by `AppComponent`.
-We'll implement a router transition animation that slides in the new view to the right and slides out the old view when the user navigates between the two routes.
+Both of these component views are children of the top-most view, hosted by `AppComponent`. we will implement a router transition animation that slides in the new view to the right and slides out the old view when the user navigates between the two routes.

 <div class="lightbox">